raspberrypi/style-guide/style-guide.md

 *   MacBook, MacBook Air, MacBook Pro – Apple trademarks, so do not add an s to make plural
 *   macOS (**not** Mac OS, Mac OS X, OS X, or OSX)
 *   machine – do not use as a synonym for computer.
 Use *computer*.
-*   The MagPi - the official Raspberry Pi magazine
+*   The MagPi – the official Raspberry Pi magazine
 *   mailbox
 *   maker movement – **not** Maker Movement.
 Just stop that.
-*   maker space - things have moved on in the last ten years.
-This used to be our preferred formulation, but *makespace*, *hackspace* or *maker shed* all have currency too now (and at least one of those things has a magazine). *Hackspace* is probably preferred for branding reasons; refer to the individual organisation's naming preference where possible if writing about specifics.
+*   maker space – things have moved on in the last ten years.
+This used to be our preferred formulation, but *makespace*, *maker lab*, *hackspace* or *maker shed* all have currency too now (and at least one of those things has a magazine). *Hackspace* is probably preferred for branding reasons despite Toby's Maker Lab; refer to the individual organisation's naming preference where possible if writing about specifics.
 *   malware
 *   mashup (noun, adjective), mash up (verb)
-*   mass storage device - not capped up
+*   mass storage device – not capped up
-*   Mastodon - social network.
+*   Mastodon – social network.
 Please don't use their *Toot* coinage: use *post* instead.
 *   Maths, not math.
 Mathematics is also acceptable.
 *   Mbit – megabit (not Mb, as this is too easily confused with MB)
 *   MB – megabyte (not MByte).
 No space between the number and MB. *My old Amiga only had 130MB